Shatranj: Rules

 Pieces are shown on the diagrams and recorded in the notation using the equivalent modern symbols, as in the table above.
 In modern descriptions of shatranj, the names king, rook, knight and pawn are commonly used for shah, rukh, faras, and baidaq.
+However, the ferz and alfil are sometimes treated as distinct, and given their own symbols.
+Specific ferz and alfil symbols have been provisionally accepted for a future version of Unicode.

 There were also other differences compared to modern chess: Castling was not allowed (it was invented much later).
 Stalemating the opposing king resulted in a win for the player delivering stalemate.
 Capturing all one's opponent's pieces apart from the king (baring the king) was a win, unless the opponent could capture the last piece on their next move, which was considered a draw in most places in the Islamic world (except for Medina, where it was a win).

 The possible movements of the main shatranj pieces, excluding that of the king and pawn, are complementary to one another, and without any omission or redundancy occupy all available squares with respect to the central position of a 5x5 grid, as shown in the figure to the right.

 History

 Middle Persian literature

 Three books written in Pahlavi, Kar-Namag i Ardashir i Pabagan, Khosrow and ridag, and Wizārišn ī čhatrang ("Treatise on Chess"), also known as the Chatrang Nama ("Book of Chess"), all mention chatrang.
 In Kār-nāmak it is said that Ardashīr "with the help of the gods became more victorious and experienced than all others in polo, horsemanship, chess, backgammon, and other arts," and in the small treatise on Khosrow and ridag, the latter declares that he is superior to his comrades in chess, backgammon, and hašt pāy.

 Bozorgmehr, the author of Wizārišn ī čhatrang, describes how the game of chess was sent as a test to Khosrow I (r.
-531-79) by the "king of the Hindus Dēvsarm" with the envoy Takhtarītūs and how the test was answered by the vizier Bozorgmehr, who in his turn invented the game Backgammon as a test for the Hindus.
+531–79) by the "king of the Hindus Dēvsarm" with the envoy Takhtarītūs and how the test was answered by the vizier Bozorgmehr, who in his turn invented the game Backgammon as a test for the Hindus.
 These three Middle Persian sources do not give any certain indication of the date when chess was introduced into Persia.
 The mentions of chess in Kar-Namag i Ardashir i Pabagan and Khosrow and ridag are simply conventional and may easily represent late Sasanian or even post-Sasanian redactions.

 According to Touraj Daryaee, Kar-Namag i Ardashir i Pabagan is from 6th century.
 Wizārišn ī čhatrang was written in the 6th century.